-Sarah Steely is the Senior Program Manager with No Kid Hungry Virginia.
-In this role, Sarah coordinates team communications and develops data-informed engagement strategies to increase awareness of and access to the USDA school nutrition programs.
+Sarah Steely is the Associate Director with No Kid Hungry Virginia.
+In this role, Sarah leads team communications and develops data-informed engagement strategies to increase awareness of and access to the USDA school nutrition programs.
 During Sarah’s time at No Kid Hungry Virginia, school breakfast participation among free/reduced lunch eaters has grown 5%, ensuring over 27,000 new students have daily access to a healthy morning meal.
 Sarah also contributes to sponsorship and service increases in the At-Risk Afterschool Child and Adult Care Food Program (CACFP) and Summer Meals Program, and Community Eligibility Provision (CEP).
 Sarah previously served as an analyst for Marstel-Day, a Virginia-based natural resource and environmental consulting firm, where she provided land use planning and environmental compliance services to military clients across the country.
 Sarah graduated from the University of Virginia (wahoowa!) and spent her high school summers serving summer meals in her Pennsylvania hometown.
 She lives in Charlottesville.

 Catherine Spacciapoli is a Program Manager with No Kid Hungry Virginia.
 She works alongside school divisions and partner organizations to increase access to and awareness of childhood nutrition programs in Virginia.
 Catherine manages the Breakfast after the Bell, Afterschool Meals, and Summer Meals grants for the state with the goal of supporting schools and sponsors in expanding their programs while also leading the Virginia Breakfast Challenge, a state-wide initiative to increase participation in and excitement for school breakfast.
 Prior to joining the No Kid Hungry Virginia team, Catherine worked with the Partnership for Public Service leading logistics and evaluation for leadership development programs geared to federal managers.
 She is a graduate of the University of Richmond where she studied Latin American Studies.
 Catherine is a member of the local Autism Speaks Walk committee in Richmond and spends her free time outdoors with her retired rescue greyhound, Carlos Santana.